Quansight-Labs/ndindex/docs/indexing-guide/multiaxis-indices.md

   [`reduce()`](ndindex.IntegerArray.reduce) method with a shape.

 - You can use a list instead of an array to represent an array.
-However, be careful as versions of NumPy prior to [1.23](https://numpy.org/doc/stable/release/1.23.0-notes.html#expired-deprecations) treated a single list as a tuple index rather than as an array, which has a different meaning.
+However, be careful, as versions of NumPy prior to [1.23](https://numpy.org/doc/stable/release/1.23.0-notes.html#expired-deprecations) treated a single list as a tuple index rather than as an array, which has a different meaning.
 Using a list is useful if you are writing an array index